clairedavid/ml_in_hep/week1/warmup_1D_linRegGD.md

 {ref}`The 3D plot above <plot_linReg_bowl>` is misleading, as we will see that once we add input features we cannot have any visual of how the data landscape looks like (we are stuck with 3D vision, rarely 4D and that's it).
 In a way, we are blind.
 Think of yourself walking from a point of the bowl-shaped surface but in the dark.
 How to reach the 'valley' where the cost function is minimum?

 The idea behind gradient descent is to walk step by step following the __slope__ of the cost function locally.
-In mathematical words: the partial derivative of the cost function will give us the best direction to go towards the minimum.
+In mathematical words: the partial derivatives of the cost function will give us the best direction to go towards the minimum.

 ```{admonition} Terminology
 __Hyperparameter__